 Angel Island Insight: The Last Hoisan Poets & Del Sol

 Three descendants of Angel Island immigrants, The Last Hoisan Poets – Genny Lim, Flo Oy Wong and Nellie Wong – use poetry to speak their individual truths and creatively reclaim the Hoisan-wa language and culture, with performances by the Del Sol Quartet, and music by Asian-American composers.

 An online program, ANGEL ISLAND INSIGHT at the Asian Pacific Islander Cultural Center’s United States of Asian American Festival 2021, was held via Zoom on May 22, 2021, 2pm.

 SF WEDNESDAYS at Union Square: ANGEL ISLAND INSIGHT with The Last Hoisan Poets & Del Sol Quartet — FREE public performance Wednesday, October 6, 12 pm – 2pm in Union Square. sfwednesdays.com

-The Angel Island Insight digital gallery will be established to display these photo contributions from the public together with images by featured photographers who have documented Angel Island’s natural and cultural history, with images by Lenore Chinn, Imogen Cunningham, Arthur Genthe, Christine Huhn, Eadweard Muybridge, Mark Shigenaga, and The Jade Snow Wong Family.
+The Angel Island Insight digital gallery is established to display photo contributions from the public together with images by featured photographers who have documented Angel Island’s natural and cultural history, with images by Lenore Chinn, Imogen Cunningham, Arnold Genthe, Christine Huhn, Eadweard Muybridge, Mark Shigenaga, and The Jade Snow Wong Family.